 I embody the belief that we are all related, not just to each other as fellow humans, but to everything that is born on this planet.
 Earth is our Mother, and regardless of where we came from before, or where we will go after, the way we treat our Earth Home and one another NOW speaks volumes about our heart.

 We are all sharing this phenomenal garden of a planet and our actions ripple.
-Every single one of us has some level of healing to do and the healing work we do on ourselves emanates powerfully into the larger web of life.
+Every single one of us has some level of healing to do, of peeling away the layers of trauma and returning to our wholeness, and the healing work we do on ourselves emanates powerfully into the larger web of life.

 Aligning yourself with Earth’s generosity helps your perspective shift to more fully embrace the many blessings that are already yours, in addition to the ones headed your way, and fuels your capacity to more readily bless others on their life journey.
 All kinds of life.
 All types.
 You will find that you are never alone, for the plant nation is always there to befriend and support you even when humanity lets you down.